Program Specialist Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for program specialist roles in New Mexico?

-The H-1B is the most common visa for program specialists in New Mexico, particularly for roles requiring a specific bachelor's degree in a field like public health, education, social sciences, or a technical discipline.
-Applicants with Canadian or Mexican citizenship may qualify for TN status if the role maps to an eligible TN occupation.
-Some research-focused positions at national labs may also support O-1 petitions for candidates with demonstrated expertise.
+The H-1B visa is the most common visa for program specialists in New Mexico, particularly for roles requiring a specific bachelor's degree in a field like public health, education, social sciences, or a technical discipline.
+Applicants with Canadian or Mexican citizenship may qualify for TN visa status if the role maps to an eligible TN occupation.
+Some research-focused positions at national labs may also support O-1 visa petitions for candidates with demonstrated expertise.

 Which cities in New Mexico have the most program specialist sponsorship jobs?